 The objectives of the course include an introductory understanding of public policy, an appreciation of the processes of policy-making and its analysis, competence in communicating with policy makers, and insights into leadership in technology strategy.

 Covering the economic principles behind technology policy and its main instruments, this course equips you with an understanding of the treatment of technology in microeconomics, with its welfare implications.
 It includes principles of industrial economics to understand where and when policy can be fruitfully applied.
 It covers selected macroeconomic topics with special emphasis on the role of government expenditure, investment, and growth.
 The course also includes an examination of the principles behind investment in technology infrastructures that require long term, capital-intensive assets and a degree of state support.
 The lectures draw on a wide range of sources and cover both theory and empirical studies on the economics of technology policy.

-Accordingly, each two-hour seminar is led by a specialist practitioner and academic.
+Accordingly, each two-hour seminar is led by a specialist practitioner and/or academic.
 The typical format comprises an initial presentation followed by discussion.
 Reading is required prior to the seminar to ensure the opportunity for the fullest discussion and active participation.

-The course takes an interdisciplinary perspective and helps you develop your research skills, as well as helping you formulate and inform policy on these topics.
-Having completed the course, you should be able to review and write high quality academic and policy briefing papers on topics related to business, government and technology in emerging economies.
+The course takes an interdisciplinary perspective and attempts to help students develop their skills as researchers in these areas as well as formulate and inform policy on these topics.
+Having completed the course, students should be able to knowledgably review and evaluate academic and policy papers on topics related to business, government and technology in emerging economies.

 The module focuses on social cost benefit analysis of policy and the econometrics of policy evaluation.
 The first half of the course covers how to do the analysis – evaluation of outputs, inputs and their discounting – looking at how to handle risk and distributional issues within the analysis and going on to examine a number of case studies.